SaaS Contracts – An Introduction

 What Services Does Your SaaS Contract Promise?

 While it may seem obvious, many SaaS contracts do not adequately inform a customer about what is included and excluded from the SaaS services.
 This area is important to the SaaS technology provider, as it should only commit to provide specified services and exclude all others.
 If the SaaS service requires third party materials for it to work effectively, the SaaS contract should address the responsibility for acquiring rights to these materials.
+A sample SaaS contract may handle this through exhibits or even links to online resources.

 In many cases, there are packages or levels of SaaS services with bundled features.
 The SaaS contract should provide for this framework as well as any ability that the customer may have to upgrade, downgrade or add additional SaaS services during the SaaS contract term.

-Economics 101 and SaaS Contracts
+Economics 101 and Software as a Service Contracts

 Like most customers, SaaS customers often negotiate pricing, renewal, expansion and other economic terms.
 Even with SaaS services that are provided in a bundled or tiered model, technology customers often expect discounts as they are used to them from years of licensing software and buying hardware products.